kartikag1/kartikag1/README.md

 # Hey!
 I'm Kartik

-## An aspiring developer and an engineer, I work on web based app development.
+## An aspiring developer and an engineer, I majorly work on web based application development, looking for opportunities!

 ## Skills:-